MirzaLeka/Food-App/README.md

 First there is a Customer.
 Customer is a person looking for food to order.
 Customer can look up companies and make orders.

-Then we have Owners.
+Then there are Owners.
 These users can own companies, update and delete their own and update their user profile.

 Finally there is an Admin user.
 Admin can terminate any user or company, demote or promote users and share all other privileges with Owners.